Rushi1605/LGM_Task_2/README.md

 # LGM_Task_2
-I Have Creating A Temperature Converters Using HTML,CSS, & JAVASCRIPT
+I Have Creating A Temperature Converters Using HTML, CSS, & JAVASCRIPT.